nakhodnov17/docker-hadoop-spark/README.md

 * `Hive`: `localhost:10002`

-You can add hosts mapping in your `hosts` file (`C:/Windows/System32/drivers/etc/hosts` on Windows, `/etc/hosts` on Linux) to resolve links correctly:
+You can add hosts mapping in your `hosts` file (`C:/Windows/System32/drivers/etc/hosts` on Windows, `/etc/hosts` on Linux) to resolve Web UI links correctly:
 ```text
 localhost datanode
 localhost namenode